 Grad Success and Belonging at Iowa

-We are committed to fostering a welcoming environment for all graduate student.
+We are committed to fostering a welcoming environment for all graduate students.
 We support outreach, recruitment, retention and success through programming that enhances a sense of belonging, community connection, and personal well-being.
 Our efforts include:

 • Providing training, networking, community building, and celebrating achievements to establish a foundation of support on campus.